Country facing unprecedented economic crisis: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Wednesday said the country was facing an unprecedented economic crisis, as the National Economic Council (NEC) approved the national development outlay of Rs1,837 billion and macroeconomic framework for the next budget 2019-20.
+ISLAMABAD: Prime Minister Imran Khan Wednesday said the country was facing unprecedented economic crisis, as the National Economic Council (NEC) approved the national development outlay of Rs1,837 billion and macroeconomic framework for next budget 2019-20.

-The NEC also approved the draft of 12th Five Year plan for 2018-2023.
-The meeting approved GDP growth target of 4 percent along with sectoral growth of agriculture (3.5 percent), industry (2.2 percent) and services sector (4.8 percent) for financial year 2019-20.
-Inflation was targeted at 8.5 percent for the next fiscal year.
+The NEC also approved draft of 12th Five Year plan for 2018-2023.
+The meeting approved GDP growth target of 4 percent along with sectoral growth of agriculture (3.5 percent) industry (2.2 percent) and services sector (4.8 percent) for financial year 2019-20.
+The inflation was targeted at 8.5 percent for the next fiscal year.

 The NEC, which met under chairmanship of Prime Minister Imran Khan, accorded approval to national development outlay of Rs1,837 billion, including federal Public Sector Development Program (PSDP) at Rs675 billion, out of which foreign aid of Rs127 billion was estimated.
 The alternate financing of Rs250 billion was also approved by the NEC.
 The provincial Annual Development Plans (ADPs) stood at Rs912 billion.